-Table 51: Hotspot Configuration Parameters
+Table 57: Hotspot Configuration Parameters

 Parameter Description access-network- type <type></type> Specify any of the following 802.11u network types. private - This network is accessible for authorized users only.
 For example, home networks or enterprise networks that require user authentication.
 The corresponding integer value for this network type is 0. private-with-guest - This network is accessible to guest users based on guest authentication methods.
 For example, enterprise networks that allow guest users with captive portal authentication.
 The corresponding integer value for this network type is 1. chargeable-public - This network provides access to the Internet based on payment.
 For example, a subscription-based Internet access in a coffee shop or a hotel offering chargeable in-room Internet access service.
 The corresponding integer value for this network type is 2. free-public -This network is accessible to all without any charges applied.
 For example, a hotspot in airport or other public places that provide Internet access with no additional cost.
-The corresponding integer value for this network type is 3. personal-device - This network is accessible for personal devices.
-For example, a laptop or camera configured with a printer for the purpose of printing.
-The corresponding integer value for this network type is 4.
+The corresponding integer value for this network type is 3.

-Table 51: Hotspot Configuration Parameters
+Table 57: Hotspot Configuration Parameters